Programme at a glance

 This programme includes lectures on the following topics:

-Participants will also have the opportunity to go on excursions throughout Amsterdam, and to neighbouring cities to gain insight into different urban environments, putting theories learned in class in practice.
+After engaging with expert faculty and guest lecturers in the morning, participants will go on relevant excursions such as neighbourhood tours throughout Amsterdam and other cities within the Netherlands to gain insight into different urban environments, putting theories learned in class in practice.

 Dr. Dominic Teodorescu is a postdoctoral fellow at the universities of Uppsala (Sweden) and at the University of Amsterdam.
 His ongoing research focuses on the housing exclusion of Roma and Traveller groups in the Netherlands.
 Within the Amsterdam Institute for Social Science Research (AISSR), he is a member of the working group on Political and Economic Geography.
 His interests further cover urban segregation, housing inequalities, spatial racialization, Europeanisation processes in eastern Europe, and anti-Roma racism.
 He is originally a graduate of the University of Amsterdam and holds a PhD in Social and Economic Geography, awarded by Uppsala University.